3 Reasons We Mourn Celebrity Deaths

 We know little more about them than what we see at the theater, hear at their concerts, or read in publicist-orchestrated interviews.
 So, why are we so saddened?
 And is this sadness normal?

-Grief, or the sadness we feel when we lose someone or something that we're deeply attached to, is perfectly normal.
-It's so normal, in fact, that psychiatrists long believed that depression was a perfectly appropriate reaction when a loved one died.
+Grief, or the sadness we feel when we lose someone or something that we're deeply attached to, is a normal and expected emotion.
+It's so normal, in fact, that psychiatrists long believed that depression was an appropriate reaction when a loved one died.
 Much of what we know about grief comes from academic studies and self-help books focused on the loss of a very close loved one, such as a spouse, a child, or even a pet.
 The death of someone we loved and lived with brings the most profound grief, yet sadness or bouts of introspection can accompany other losses.
 Homesickness or nostalgia, for instance, can trigger grief-like symptoms.
 We may yearn for a place or time when we were young, happy, well-loved, and shielded from the harsh realities of adulthood.

 It’s not surprising that so many people feel at least a short-term spell of sadness or emptiness when a favorite artist, writer, or political leader dies.
 These feelings of sadness (if appropriately short-lived) can actually be good for us.
 Here’s why: